lhbikos/ReC_Psychometrics/docs/15-Simulations.md

 A [preprint](https://www.researchgate.net/publication/377700068_The_iBelong_Scale_Construction_and_validation_of_a_measure_of_racial-ethnic-cultural_belonging) of the article is available at ResearchGate.
 Below is the script for simulating item-level data from the factor loadings, means, and sample size presented in the published article.

 Six additional scales were reported in the Lee and Neville [-@lee_ibelong_2024] article.
+Optimizing the ability for the simulation to converge and also to provide an array of scales within the nomological net, I chose the three scales below.
 Unfortunately, I could not locate factor loadings for all of them; in these cases I uniformly assigned the factor loading of 0.8.
 The scales, their original citation, and information about how I simulated data for each are listed below.

 * **General Belongingness Scale** [GBS; @malone_general_2012] is a 12-item item scale with Likert scaling ranging from 1 (*strongly disagree*) to 7 (*strongly agree*).
 There are two six-item subsales:  Acceptance/Inclusion ("When I am with other people, I feel included") and Rejection/Exclusion ("I feel like an outsider").
 The items on the Rejection/Exclusion subscale must be rescored such that higher scores represent a greater sense of belonging in general.
 In the iBELONG study [@lee_ibelong_2024], only a total GBS scale was used.
-Our simulation used factor loadings from Malone et al. [-@malone_general_2012] but treated them as a single scale.
+My simulation used factor loadings from Malone et al. [-@malone_general_2012] but treated them as a single scale.
 This means that there is need to reverse-score the Rejection/Exclusion items in this simulated data.
 * **The Collective Self-Esteem Scale--Race Specific Version** [CSESR; @crocker_collective_1994] is a 16-item scale with Likert scaling ranging from 1 (*strongly disagree*) to 7 (*strongly agree*).
 Higher scores represent a stronger sense of membership with one's own racial/ethnic group.
 There are four, four-item subscales: Membership CSE, Public CSE, Private CSE, and Importance to Identity, however the IBelong study [@lee_ibelong_2024] used a total scale score.
 An example item is, "The racial-ethnic group I belong to is an important reflection of who I am."
 Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items on the general factor.
 * **The Multigroup Ethnic Identity Measure -- Revised** [MEIMR; @brown_multigroup_2014] is a 7-item scale.
 The first item is an open-ended question for identification of respondent ethnic group.
 The remaining six items are assessed with Likert scaling ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
 There are two, three-item subscales which assess exploration (e.g., "I have spent time trying to find out more about my ethnic group, such as its history, tradition, and customs") and commitment ("I have a strong sense of belonging to my own ethnic group.")
 Higher scores indicate more positive ethnic identity.
 In the iBELONG study [@lee_ibelong_2024], only a total MEIMR scale was used.
-Our simulation used factor loadings from Brown et al. [-@brown_multigroup_2014] but treated them as a single scale.
+My simulation used factor loadings from Brown et al. [-@brown_multigroup_2014] but treated them as a single scale.

-My simulation code would not converge when I included other scales.
-Although I have included code for simulating them, I have hashtagged them out.
-If you were interested in playing with any of these variables you might be able to hashtag out earlier scales and replace them with these (i.e., hashtag out the GBS, CSESR, and MEIMR and include the CHS, ULS, MHI, or SWLS).
-Note that the "swapping of hashtags" needs to be all places in the code where they occur (i.e., measurement model, means, correlations):

-* **The Cultural Homelessness Scale** [CHS; NEED CITATION] is a 14-item scale with Likert scaling ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
-An example item is, "I feel that I don't belong to any ethnic or cultural group."
-Higher scores indicate greater racial-ethnic cultural homelessness.
-Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items on the general factor.
-* **UCLA Loneliness Scale** [ULS8; @hays_short-form_1987] is an 8-item scale with Likert scaling ranging from 1 (*never*) to 4 (*often*).
-An example item is, "I lack companionship."
-Higher scores indicate higher levels of loneliness.
-Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items on the general factor.
-* **Mental Health Inventory** [MHI; @veit_structure_1983] is an five-item scale with Likert scaling ranging from 1 (*all of the time*) to 4 (*none of the time*).
-An example item is, "In the last month, how often have you felt down and blue?"
-Higher scores indicate higher levels of well-being.
-Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items on the general factor.
-* **Satisfaction with Life Scale** [SWLS; @diener_satisfaction_1985] is an five-item scale with Likert scaling ranging from 1 (*strongly disagree*) to 7 (*strongly agree*).
-An example item is, "In most ways, my life is close to ideal."
-Higher scores indicate greater life satisfaction.
-I simulated data by estimating factor loadings from the source article [@diener_satisfaction_1985].

 Because data is collected at the item level (and I want this resource to be as practical as possible, I have simulated the data for each of the scales at the item level.
 Simulating the data involved using factor loadings, means, and correlations between the scales.
 Because the simulation will produce "out-of-bounds" values, the code below re-scales the scores into the range of the Likert-type scaling and rounds them to whole values.